wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 3.3 =
+* Change read me to show how to add bottom description to a woocommerce product category.

 = 3.2 =
 * Added settings page so people who do not want SEO can switch it off.